-- (35) Damage directly caused by mandatory reductions in natural gas or electricity consumption which may have to be imposed by Member States can be assessed under Article 107(2)(b) TFEU, provided there is no overcompensation. - (36) Member States must notify such aid measures and the Commission will assess them directly under Article 107(2)(b) TFEU.
-Such aid may be granted to undertakings in difficulty. - (37) In line with Regulation (EU) 2022/1369 on coordinated demand-reduction measures for gas41, Member States may consider appropriate measures to incentivise voluntary reductions in natural gas demand.
+- (39) Member States may also grant aid to make good the damage caused by exceptional occurrences under Article 107(2)(b) TFEU.
+Such State aid aimed at mitigating damage directly caused by the current and exceptional occurrences of the Russian aggression against Ukraine may also cover the effects of certain consequences of the Russian aggression, including the economic sanctions imposed or of the counter measures negatively affecting the beneficiary from operating its economic activity or a specific and severable part of its economic activity. - (40) Damage directly caused by mandatory reductions in natural gas or electricity consumption which may have to be imposed by Member States can be assessed under Article 107(2)(b) TFEU, provided there is no overcompensation. - (41) Member States must notify such aid measures and the Commission will assess them directly under Article 107(2)(b) TFEU.
+Such aid may be granted to undertakings in difficulty. - (42) In line with Regulation (EU) 2022/1369 on coordinated demand-reduction measures for gas46, Member States may consider appropriate measures to incentivise voluntary reductions in natural gas demand.
 Where Member States envisage introducing such incentives in the context of the current crisis, the Commission will assess such measures directly under Article 107(3)(b) TFEU.
-While this will require a case-by-case assessment, the Commission considers the following elements to be particularly relevant: - a. the use of a competitive process based on transparent criteria to contract volumes for voluntary demand reduction; - b. the absence of any formal restrictions to cross-border trade or flows; - c. the limitation of the incentives concerned to demand reductions in the future that go beyond those that the beneficiary would have undertaken regardless of the measure; - d. an immediate reduction in aggregate final gas demand in the Member State concerned while avoiding a mere shift in demand for natural gas. - (38) Member States may also consider measures to incentivise the filling of gas storage facilities to the extent that the market does not provide incentives to do so adequately.
-Where Member States envisage granting incentives for the filling of gas storage facilities in the context of the current crisis, the Commission will assess them directly under Article 107(3)(b) TFEU42.
+While this will require a case-by-case assessment, the Commission considers the following elements to be particularly relevant: - a. the use of a competitive process based on transparent criteria to contract volumes for voluntary demand reduction; - b. the absence of any formal restrictions to cross-border trade or flows; - c. the limitation of the incentives concerned to demand reductions in the future that go beyond those that the beneficiary would have undertaken regardless of the measure; - d. an immediate reduction in aggregate final gas demand in the Member State concerned while avoiding a mere shift in demand for natural gas. - (43) Member States may also consider measures to incentivise the filling of gas storage facilities to the extent that the market does not provide incentives to do so adequately.
+Where Member States envisage granting incentives for the filling of gas storage facilities in the context of the current crisis, the Commission will assess them directly under Article 107(3)(b) TFEU47.
 While this will require a case-by-case assessment, the Commission considers the following elements as particularly relevant: - a. the use of a competitive process based on transparent criteria to minimise the aid; - b. the absence of any restrictions to cross-border trade or flows; - c. the presence of safeguards to avoid overcompensation;

-41 Council Regulation (EU) 2022/1369 of 5 August 2022 on coordinated demand-reduction measures for gas (OJ L 206, 8.8.2022, p.
+Council Regulation (EU) 2022/1369 of 5 August 2022 on coordinated demand-reduction measures for gas (OJ L 206, 8.8.2022, p.
 1).

-42 See Commission decision of 12.7.2022 on SA.103012 (2022/NN) - Incentive measure to store natural gas in the Bergermeer storage facility for the next heating period.
+See Commission decision of 12.7.2022 on SA.103012 (2022/NN) - Incentive measure to store natural gas in the Bergermeer storage facility for the next heating period.